 - The cancer is determined to be at least as likely to have been related to their employment as another source, or they worked at the DOE during a certain time period.

 Part E, on the other hand, is available to former DOE employees who were exposed not just to radioactive substances, but to any toxic substance, including solvents, chemicals, acids, and metals.
 The benefits provided to eligible parties include a lump sum payment of up to $250,000, although the exact number will depend on each eligible party’s wage loss and degree of impairment.
 What’s more, medical expenses are not included in the $250,000 cap.

 Free EEOICPA and RECA Healthcare

 Unlike EEOICPA, RECA covers not only DOE employees, including miners and ore transporters but also on-site nuclear test participants and those who lived in certain areas near these kinds of sites.
 Those who can demonstrate that they lived near or worked in one of these facilities and suffer from one of a number of different illnesses can recover a lump sum payment that will depend on the claimant’s status.
 For instance, uranium miners can receive up to $100,000, while on-site participants are eligible to receive $75,000 and individuals who lived downwind of a test site can recover $50,000.
 Unfortunately, the RECA program does not offer medical benefits, so eligible participants will need to pay for healthcare costs out of their lump sum payment award.
-However, free home healthcare systems for EEOICPA and RECA beneficiaries can still be utilized, such as those offered at United Energy Workers Healthcare.
-To learn more about the healthcare services that you or a loved one may qualify for, please call a dedicated member of our team at United Energy Workers Healthcare today.
+However, free home healthcare systems for EEOICPA and RECA beneficiaries can still be utilized, such as those offered at United Energy Workers Healthcare and Four Corners Health Care To learn more about the healthcare services that you or a loved one may qualify for, please call a dedicated member of our team at United Energy Workers Healthcare and Four Corners Health Care today.
 We are eager to assist you throughout each step of your case.